Bronx Teacher Charged With Raising Cockfighting Roosters

 The New York Daily News reported that Cruz teaches English as a second language at P.S.
 211, earning $94,173 a year.

 P.S.
 211 is just below the Fordham Heights area of the Bronx, home to the New York Botanical Garden and the Bronx Zoo.
-The complaint does not specify the location of Cruz’s backyard farm in the Bronx.